Blood pressure and heat

-Summer, sun, and sunshine bring good mood to most people.
-However, not everyone is happy about high summer temperatures.
-When the thermometer rises above 25 degrees, it often burdens people suffering from high blood pressure or a heart or lung disease.
+Summer, sun and sunshine put most people in a good mood.
+But not everyone enjoys very hot temperatures.
+When the thermometer rises above 25°C, it often puts strain on people with high blood pressure or with heart or lung disease.

-In the heat, one also sweats more, which can disrupt the fluid balance.
-Minerals - especially magnesium and potassium, which are important for proper heart function - as well as salt are increasingly washed out with sweat.
-Thus, not only does the fluid volume in the body decrease, but the mineral balance can also become unbalanced.
+In the heat you also sweat more, which can upset the fluid balance.
+Mineralsespecially magnesium and potassium, which are important for proper heart functionas well as salt are washed out more in sweat.
+So not only does the bodys fluid volume decrease, the mineral balance can also be thrown off.

-More important than ever for high blood pressure patients during the warm summer months is the regular daily measurement of blood pressure.
-This allows one to document whether and how much their blood pressure drops in the heat.
-But even when the weather becomes cooler again, this way one gets the necessary information about when it is time to increase the medication dosage back to normal levels.
-This is particularly interesting during longer heat periods.
+More important than ever for people with high blood pressure is the regular daily checking of blood pressure during the warm summer months.
+This lets you document whether and how much your blood pressure drops in the heat.
+And when the weather cools again, it gives you the information needed to know when its time to raise the medication dose back to the usual level.
+This is especially useful during prolonged heat periods.

-Short-term strong temperature fluctuations of more than five degrees from one day to the next, on the other hand, increase the risk of heart attack for people with high blood pressure by about 60 percent.
-Due to the sudden heat, heart rhythm disturbances occur more frequently.
+Short-term large temperature swings of more than five degrees from one day to the next, on the other hand, increase the risk of a heart attack by about 60 percent for people with high blood pressure.
+Sudden heat also leads to more heart rhythm disturbances.

-ACE inhibitors and sartans may reduce the feeling of thirst.
-This is not entirely clarified, but we would like to point it out, as it is important to drink enough, especially in warm temperatures.
+ACE inhibitors and sartans (angiotensin receptor blockers) can sometimes reduce the feeling of thirst.
+This is not fully settled, but we mention it because its especially important to drink enough in warm weather.

-On the one hand, prevention of the expansion of blood vessels (beta-blockers) in the skin → heat dissipation through convection is reduced, increase of the sweat secretion threshold (central AHT); on the other hand, enhancement of the blood pressure-lowering effect through vasodilation → blood pressure drops
+On the one hand, prevention of dilation of blood vessels (beta blockers) in the skin reduced heat loss by convection, increased threshold for sweat secretion (central antihypertensives); on the other hand, amplification of the blood-pressure-lowering effect through vasodilation drops in blood pressure

-However, even people who do not require medication for blood pressure can feel the change in values at summer temperatures.
-Because even normal or high-normal blood pressure values can drop due to the expansion of blood vessels and the reduced fluid volume (due to sweating).
-Dizziness, circulatory problems, faintness, headaches, and nausea are possible consequences - sometimes even leading to a circulatory collapse.
+Even people who do not need medication for blood pressure can notice changes in their readings in hot weather.
+Normal or high-normal blood pressure can fall because of vessel widening and the reduced fluid volume from sweating.
+Dizziness, circulatory problems, lightheadedness, headaches and nausea are possible consequencessometimes it even leads to fainting.

-Ice-cold drinks actually cool less effectively than lukewarm ones, as the body reacts to the sudden strong cooling with an increase in blood pressure, and one tends to sweat more afterwards.
-The same applies to showering - better lukewarm than ice-cold.
+Very cold drinks actually cool you less effectively than lukewarm ones, because the body responds to sudden strong cooling with an increase in blood pressure and you may end up sweating more afterward.
+The same applies to showersbetter lukewarm than ice-cold.

-On hot days, it is also okay for high blood pressure patients to have a bit more salt than usual, as the body loses salt through sweating.
+On hot days, people with high blood pressure can have a little more salt than usual, because sweating causes the body to lose salt.

 Take it easy on hot days.
-Wear loose clothing that allows air to circulate around the skin.
-If possible, stay in cool rooms, but be cautious with air-conditioned spaces.
-If it is cooled too much, the shock when leaving the room is even greater.
+Wear airy clothing that lets your skin breathe.
+If possible, stay in cool rooms, but be cautious with air conditioning.
+If a room is cooled too much, the shock when you leave the room will be even greater.

 Sources: